 Meaning

-“I certainly wasn’t happy.
+In the quote “I certainly wasn’t happy.
 Happiness has to do with reason, and only reason earns it.
-What I was given was the thing you can’t earn, and can’t keep, and often don’t even recognize at the time I mean joy.” presents a viewpoint centered on happiness.
-It implies that happiness is found in simple moments and encourages us to remember that gratitude invites more joy.
+What I was given was the thing you can’t earn, and can’t keep, and often don’t even recognize at the time I mean joy.,” the emphasis is on happiness.
+It highlights the thought that happiness is found in simple moments while implying that gratitude invites more joy.

 Theme